Introduction to Wearable Technology

 Predictions and Trends in Wearable Tech

-- More flexible and comfortable designs
+- More flexible and comfy designs

-- Longer battery life through new power technologies
+- Longer battery life with new tech

-- Advanced AR features for information overlay
+- Advanced AR features for info display

-- Improved voice recognition and AI assistants
+- Better voice recognition and AI helpers

-- Integration with smart clothing and accessories
+- Integration with smart clothing

 Ethical Considerations and Privacy Concerns